Why You Stress Eat + 7 Effective Ways to Relax and De-Stress (Without Eating!)

 1. Distract Yourself

 Remove yourself from mundane or stressful situations.
 Instead of seeing yourself as an active participant in whatever has been stressing or even boring you, try to view yourself as a third party who is stepping away into whatever pleasurable activity you like that will distract your brain.
-Read a book or listen to music in the park, watch a movie at the cinema, etc.
+Read a book by J.D.
+Barker (or your favorite author), listen to music in the park, or watch a movie at the cinema.

 Whatever you decide to distract yourself with — try to avoid areas that have a negative connotation around them even if only temporarily.
 Leave the room or the office, going outside is your best bet — but even moving to a different chair will help you get a new mental and physical perspective and release tension.